 A three-year letterman and captain as a defensive back at Miami of Ohio, Zook played on teams that posted a 32-1-1 record during his career and won three consecutive Mid-American Conference titles from 1973-75.
 He earned a degree in comprehensive science.

-Zook was born April 28, 1954, in Loudonville, Ohio.
-He and his wife, Denise, have two daughters, Jacquelyn Paige Zook of Los Angeles and Casey Sabin, married to Scott Sabin, and grandson Lucas Roman Sabin of Metamora, Ill.
+Zook was born in Loudonville, Ohio.
+He and his wife, Denise, have two daughters, Jacquelyn and Casey.
+Jacquelyn resides in Los Angeles and is married to Jeffrey Larson, and Casey resides in Metamora, Ill, with her husband, Scott Sabin, and their sons, Lucas Roman Sabin and Jordan Alan Sabin.